ngocthien2409/SQL_E-Commerce_Project/README.md

 |   1 | 201701   |              25787 |             7342 |           2143 |              28.47 |            8.31 |
 |   2 | 201702   |              21489 |             7360 |           2060 |              34.25 |            9.59 |
 |   3 | 201703   |              23549 |             8782 |           2977 |              37.29 |           12.64 |

+The table displays five different user behavior indicators and rates for the period of January to March 2017.
+In general, there was a gradual increase in the number of product views between January and March of 2017.
+Throughout the same period, there was an increase in both the add-to-cart and purchase rates, which suggests higher user engagement and conversion.
+The add-to-cart and purchase rates, however, were noticeably higher in March 2017, indicating possible enhancements to the user experience or marketing initiatives of the website.

+## 6. Conclusion:
+* Through this e-commerce dataset, the author has the chance to learn more about the marketing sector and the customer journey.

+* Through BigQuery analysis of the e-commerce information, the author is able to gain insight into customer behavior by examining metrics such as visits, purchases, revenue, bounce rate, and transactions.

+* By looking at referral sources, the author was able to get information about which marketing channels result in traffic and sales.
+Enhancing marketing ROI can be achieved by allocating resources to productive channels and streamlining ineffective ones.

+* To sum up, analyzing the e-commerce dataset on BigQuery revealed a plethora of information that is essential for making strategic decisions that would help the company increase sales, improve customer satisfaction, and streamline operations.